While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 Notice that with an effective bound on the expectation of quadratic variation (QV) of the entire stable process, we have by law of large numbers

 So the longer the process is stable, the smaller the variability.

-As we've characterized the stable domain based on $\tau$ and $T_m$, an exit from this region corresponds to either a change in expectations ($\tau$) or a large deviation event ($T_m$).
+As we've characterized this `stable' domain based on $\tau$ and $T_m$, an exit from this region corresponds to either a change in expectations ($\tau$) or a large deviation event ($T_m$).
+In actual applications, we will know when these stopping times arrive (or will at least have good measures of it, when hard to directly observe).
+These could be used by system stakeholders as indicators that the local regime is changing.
+Statistical analysis on historical data could also predict how likely we are to see such indicators in coming steps.

-\subsection{Unstable domain}
+\subsection{`Unstable' domain}

-We now characterize how the stablecoin can be unstable outside of the stable region barriers described above.
-The intuition for instability is that, in unstable regions, the speculator's position is nearer to $c(L_t)$ and $b(L_t)$, and so expected costs of liquidation increase and are more sensitive to the threshold proximity, in addition to being driven by the volatile process $(X_t)$.
-The remaining results in this section characterize a deflationary region and instability in terms of variance of stablecoin prices corresponding to large deviations into such regions.
+We now characterize how the stablecoin can be interpreted as unstable outside of the barriers described above.
+The intuition here is that the speculator's position is nearer to $c(L_t)$ and $b(L_t)$, and so expected costs of liquidation increase and are more sensitive to the threshold proximity, in addition to being driven by the volatile process $(X_t)$.
+The remaining results in this section characterize a deflationary regime that is connected with instability in terms of forward-looking variance of stablecoin prices and large deviations.
+In this regime, we observe deleveraging spirals, which resemble short squeezes, and are counterintuitive as they lead to stablecoin price appreciation during times of collateral shock and lead to faster collateral drawdown.

-Our next result characterizes a deflationary region defined by stopping times $S_1$ and $S_2$.
-In such a setting, an opposite behavior occurs compared to the stable region: $(Z_t)$ behaves as a submartingale, depicting a deleveraging spiral.
+Our next result characterizes a deflationary regime defined by stopping times $S_1$ and $S_2$.
+In such a setting, an opposite behavior occurs compared to the stable region: $(Z_t)$ behaves as a submartingale, tending to increase in price.
+The submartingale nature of the stablecoin price underpins the short squeezes within \emph{deleveraging spirals}.